-New home test for colon cancer
+New home test shakes up colon cancer screening

 Starting Monday, millions of people who have avoided colon cancer screening can get a new home test that's noninvasive and doesn't require the icky preparation most other methods do.